Lecostarius/cleanflight/docs/USB Flashing.md

   iProduct                2 STM32 Virtual COM Port
 ...
 ```
-If you do not get this far, or if your device is not listed, Linux has not managed to connect to it.
+If your FC-device is not listed, Linux has not managed to connect to it.
 This might be a driver issue.
 For example, some FCs use a CP2102 chip that translates USB protocol to serial.
 On the USB side (on your Linux computer), a special driver is needed that knows how to speak with a CP2102 chip.
 This driver is a file "cp210x.ko" .
 If you have this driver available, but it is not active, you can install it into your system (and then, check whether it was installed) with

 ```
 $ sudo modprobe cp210x